 To facilitate the use of this book in a classroom setting, free classroom materials related to An Upstream Battle were developed by a certified Social Science and English Language Arts teacher.
 These materials include pre-reading WebQuest activites, classroom discussion questions, vocabulary, and post-reading reflection ideas.
 Sign up here to receive these ready to use classroom lessons.

 John Parker was born into slavery in 1827 in Virginia, sold at the age of eight and then forced to march to Alabama.
 At the age of 18 he purchased his own freedom, then moved north, married Miranda Boulden, and together they settled in Ripley, Ohio.
 John and Miranda Parker raised their family in this house facing the Ohio River in Ripley.
-The house still stands and houses the John Parker Historical Society.
+The house now houses the John Parker Historical Society.

 “With the indomitable pluck and energy characteristic of his nature, he erected an old boiler on the bank of the river and began the struggle for the success he has attained.
 His abilities and knowledge of foundry business were recognised and orders promptly followed his efforts.
 He was tireless in his purpose, frugal, and sought to make every opportunity useful.”
 (For a more complete description of John Parker’s contribution to his community see The History of Brown County, Ohio (1883), page 80).